Killthebug/Bika-Lims-Wiki/GSoC-·-Inventory-Management-Module.md

 Storage conditions for the location, e.g. 4 deg C, must match that of its the item's specification.
 The storage locations should be searchable for empty spaces.

-*Further development*: Graphical presentation of freezer drawers with shelve positions linked to the items in there.
+> **Further development**: Graphical presentation of freezer drawers with shelve positions linked to the items in there.
 Consolidation and optimisation of available space.

-**e) Stock control**
+####d) Stock control

-e.1) Dynamic Record keeping and manual reconcilliation
+**d.1) Dynamic Record keeping and manual reconcilliation**

 The quantity of chemical used, e.g. titration volumes, are used to maintain reagent stock levels, allowing for spillage.
 Nevertheless, the lab manager can do an imbalance adjustment/reconcilliation of products manually.